1983 European Cup Winners' Cup final: Aberdeen

 Aberdeen qualified for the 1982–83 European Cup Winners' Cup after they defeated Rangers 4–1 in the 1982 Scottish Cup Final on 22 May 1982.
 They began their European Cup Winners' Cup campaign against Swiss team Sion, with a home game at Pittodrie Stadium on 18 August 1982.
-Eric Black scored in the very first minute of the game, and Aberdeen went on to win 7–0.
+Eric Black scored in the first minute of the game, and Aberdeen went on to win 7–0.
 The return match was played on 1 September 1982.
-Aberdeen was drawn against Dinamo Tirana from Albania in the first round proper.
+Aberdeen were drawn against Dinamo Tirana from Albania in the first round proper.
 The first leg was played at home once again, and the Scottish team won 1–0.
 The return leg resulted in a goalless draw, sending Aberdeen through.

 In the third round, Aberdeen were drawn against Lech Poznań from Poland.
 They won 2–0 at home in the first leg, which was followed by a 1–0 win away.
 In the quarter-finals, they were drawn against Bayern Munich.
 In the first leg, played at the Olympic Stadium in Munich, the two clubs were held to a 0–0 draw.
 In the return game in Scotland, Aberdeen went through with a 3–2 victory.
 Aberdeen played Waterschei Thor, who had defeated Paris Saint-Germain in the quarter-finals.
 Aberdeen won 5–1 at home, but lost 1–0 away in Belgium for an aggregate win of 5–2.